Automated Explanation Selection for Scientific Discovery

 \section{Introduction}

-The trustworthiness of AI~systems, including a sound rationale for their deployment, is paramount in safety-critical and high-risk applications such as critical infrastructure operations, healthcare diagnostics and medical devices, law enforcement and criminal justice, biometric identification and categorization of natural persons, autonomous vehicles such as self-driving cars or drones~\cite{Rudin:2019:IntrinsicInterpretability}.
+The trustworthiness of artificial intelligence~(AI)~systems, including a sound rationale for their deployment, is paramount in safety-critical and high-risk applications such as critical infrastructure operations, healthcare diagnostics and medical devices, law enforcement and criminal justice, biometric identification and categorization of natural persons, or autonomous vehicles such as self-driving cars or drones~\cite{Rudin:2019:IntrinsicInterpretability}.
 There are also legal reasons to want intelligible AI, such as the ``European Artificial Intelligence Act''~\cite{EU:2021:Regulation}.
 Discrimination based on gender, race, or origin is a significant challenge in many areas of contemporary society.
 Discrimination can be exacerbated by the use of AI systems that are trained on data sets that reflect the same biases that exist in the wider world.
 This becomes a major concern when AI systems are used to make decisions that \emph{affect the life of people}.

 Despite their problem-solving capabilities, machine learning (ML) models often suffer from opacity, making their inner workings difficult or impossible for humans to understand.
 Explainability contributes to building trust in AI~systems beyond their pure predictive accuracy and robustness~\cite{Weld:2019:IntelligibleAI}.
 Efficient automated reasoning enables exact approaches to the explainability of ML~models, and is thus a key technology of the young but rapidly growing field of explainable artificial intelligence~(XAI)~\cite{JMS:2023:LogicBasedExplainability}.
 Formal methods facilitate the early detection of flaws in ML~models and the validation of ML~models by checking for their coherence with prior knowledge and expectations.
 This facilitates the identification and prevention of flawed decisions and discriminatory practices through the use of AI~systems.